Interactivate

 A more advanced version of Slope Slider, this activity allows the manipulation of the constants and coefficients in any function thereby encouraging the user to explore the effects on the graph of the function by changing those numbers.

-Students can create graphs of functions by entering formulas -- similar to a graphing calculator.
+Students can create graphs of functions entered as algebraic expressions -- similar to a graphing calculator.

 Create graphs of functions and sets of ordered pairs on the same coordinate plane.
 This is like a graphing calculator with advanced viewing options.

 InteGreat! allows the user to visually explore the idea of integration through approximating the integral value with partitions.
-The user controls the number of partitions and the upper and lower limits.
+The user controls the number of partitions, the upper and lower limits, and the method used to estimate the integral.

 Students create linear inequalities and systems of linear inequalities on a coordinate plane.
 This is like a graphing calculator with advanced viewing options.